Skip to content

 remove_ansi_escape_codes = false

-## Pipeline is grok statement mainly used for text log parsing.
-If this configuration is not enabled, df platform will display raw log text.
-If filled, it will parse the corresponding log using grok.
-The .p file needs to be manually created.
+## Pipeline refers to grok statements mainly used for text log splitting.
+If this configuration is not open, the raw log content will be displayed by default on the df platform.
+If filled, the corresponding logs will be split by grok.
+The .p file mentioned here must be manually created.

 image